steveax/recipies/deserts/chocolate-intrigue-cake.md

 Butter or spray two 5-cup loaf pans and dust them with chocolate bread crumbs.
 Just mix enough cocoa powder into regular bread crumbs to give them a dark color.

-In a small saucepan or double boiler, melt both chocolates along with the expresso powder and the boiling water.
+In a small saucepan or double boiler, melt both chocolates along with the expresso powder and the boiling water (or coffee).
 Whisk it until the mixture is smooth.
 Transfer the mixture to a container that has a spout and can be poured from easily.
 Set aside to cool to lukewarm temperature.

 Sift the flour, cocoa, baking powder, salt and pepper and set aside.